Wren Privacy Policy

 Your rights

 You can permanently delete your Wren account at any time, directly from the app: open Settings → Delete account and confirm.
 Deletion is immediate and irreversible — it removes your saved articles, generated podcasts, audio files, voice selection, listening history, and your sign-in identity at our authentication provider in a single cascade.
 You will receive a confirmation email after deletion completes; it contains no recovery link because there is no recovery path.
+One caveat: residual operational records at our email and error-monitoring processors (delivery logs at Resend and Postmark, error reports at Sentry) are not part of that immediate cascade — they age out on those providers' standard retention schedules instead.

 If you delete your account and later wish to use Wren again, sign in fresh from the welcome screen — you'll be treated as a brand-new account.